slouc/scala-patterns/README.md

 # scala-patterns

-Some useful patterns in Scala
+Examples for some useful patterns in Scala